Alpine skiing-Shiffrin continues slalom sweep with 105th World Cup win

 Shiffrin has now won four out of four women's slaloms this season, and five in a row including the last of the 2024-25 campaign.

-The American, ever the golden favourite for next February's Milano Cortina Olympics, was 0.83 of a second quicker than closest rival Camille Rast of Switzerland after the first run of the night race.
+The American, very much the golden favourite for next February's Milano Cortina Olympics after failing to medal in Beijing in 2022, was 0.83 of a second quicker than closest rival Camille Rast of Switzerland after the first run of the night race.

-She was only equal fifth fastest on the second floodlit run but still crossed the line with a combined time 1.55 seconds quicker than Rast.
+She was only equal fifth fastest on the second floodlit run but still crossed the line with a combined time of one minute 42.50 seconds, 1.55 quicker than Rast.

 Germany's Emma Aicher, winner of a downhill in St Moritz on Saturday, was third.